umbcgdc/umbcgdc.github.io/readme/readme-text-version.txt

 </header>

 :: gamedev-footer
 Inserts the footer into the page.
-Please put it inside a footer element, for semantic and accessibilty reasons.

 Example:
 <footer id="footer">